Get exclusive member benefits & effect social change. Join Today

 Legionnaires’ disease is always treated with antibiotics.
 Treatment is usually started as soon as the disease is suspected, without waiting for confirmation.
 Prompt treatment significantly lowers the risk of complications.

 Many people completely recover with treatment, but most will need care in the hospital.
 Elderly people and those with other health conditions are particularly vulnerable to the effects of Legionnaires’ disease.
 While in the hospital, they may receive oxygen or other breathing support.
-They may also be given fluids and electrolytes through a vein in their arm (IV) to prevent dehydration.
+They may also be given fluids and electrolytes through a vein in their arm (IV) to treat dehydration.

 The outlook is typically good for healthy people who receive prompt treatment.
 However, the length of recovery time will depend on the severity of the disease and how quickly treatment is received.
 Faster treatment means better results.